neeshy/runit-rc/README.md

     # sv status /var/service/*

-Feel free to send patches and contribute with improvements!

 ## Copyright

-void-runit is in the public domain.
+This project is in the public domain.

 To the extent possible under law, the creator of this work has waived all copyright and related or neighboring rights to this work.